Top 8 Best Beaches to Visit on Mykonos Island, Greece

 5. Ornos beach

-Ornos is the closest beach to Mykonos Town, set just 2.5km away from the island’s capital.
+Ornos Beach, in the south part of Mykonos, is the closest beach to Mykonos Town, set just 2.5km away from the island’s capital.
 With fine, golden sand, its turquoise, crystal-clear waters and wide range of restaurants and bars close by, Ornos is considered one of the most family-friendly beaches on the island.

 There are plenty of sunbeds available for the ultimate relaxation, but it also provides plenty of activities to do throughout the day.
 For the thrill-seekers, Ornos has schools for scuba diving, water skiing and windsurfing.